-DCU Business School has drawn on its existing deep expertise in innovation and digital business technologies to create this programme, the first of its type in Ireland.
+DCU Business School has drawn on its existing deep expertise in innovation and digital business technologies to create this award winning course, the first of its type in Ireland.

-The programme will give students the knowledge and skills to use emerging digital technologies to develop or re-imagine products and services, and to transform business processes.
-Students will learn how to identify problems and ask the right questions, while being mindful of bigger picture organisational priorities and business objectives.
+The course will give students the knowledge and skills to use emerging digital technologies to develop or re-imagine products and services, and to transform business processes.
+Students will learn how to identify problems and ask the right questions, while being mindful of bigger picture business objectives and societal challenges.
 To address and embrace change, students will also develop the capacity for self-reflection and life-long learning.